Imagine you're sitting at your desk when the phone rings and the person on the line shares that you've moved up on the waitlist.

 What if you methodically checked available flights and created a checklist to make the meeting a success?

-It is a fact that most endeavors in life work out a bit smoother when you have a roadmap to follow.
+It is a fact that most endeavors in life work out a bit smoother when you create a roadmap to follow.

-But 9 times out of 10, you’ll achieve success when you figure out where you’re going and how you’ll get there before you set out on your journey.
+But nine times out of 10, you'll achieve success when you figure out where you're going and how you'll get there before you set out on your journey.

-No matter what the task—from product development to meetings to shopping to weight loss to cooking, you’ll get where you’re going faster and easier if you plan your trip before you go.
+No matter what the task—from business meetings to shopping to weight loss to cooking, you'll get where you're going faster and easier if you plan your trip before you go.